kaakaww/aws-modernization-workshop-snyk-stackhawk/README.md

 # StackHawk / Snyk AWS Modernization Workshop

+> While under development, this site is temporarily posted to https://kaakaww.github.io/aws-modernization-workshop-snyk-stackhawk/.

 This is an AWS Modernization Workshop that guides users through the process of setting up a build pipeline with automated DAST, SAST, and SCA security testing.

 ## Installing Hugo